-Turqle's home is in Cape Town, in South Africa.
-Pieter Swart and Rain Morgan started Turqle in Nov 1997.
+Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

-Our aim was never to grow a large company.
-Our model is unusual in the South African business environment: a sustainable mission-driven enterprise.
+Our model is unusual in the South African business environment: a sustainable mission-driven enterprise that is content to stay small, but effective.

-" We strive for a high level of transparency - about how we make our profits and where we spend our 'giving back', time and money. "
+" We are open about our profits and where we spend our 'giving back', time and money. "

-We have no shareholders and are not driven by profit maximisation.
-Our aim is always fairness in trade and our dividends do not show on a conventional balance sheet, but hopefully, we are building the change we want to see in the world.
+We have no shareholders and our dividends do not show up on a balance sheet - our aim is to build the change we want to see in the world.

-Operationally, we focus a few unique skills on one point: to be the compassionate interface between our trading partners and our producers.
+Operationally, we fuction as the the compassionate interface between our trading partners and our producers.

-Pieter and Rain had both – in the early days (before Turqle) – worked for alternative trade organisations (or NGO's) where funding was a constant crisis.
-So we vowed, right from the start - that our number 1 aim will be to create a SUSTAINABLE Fair Trade Enterprise.
+Before Turqle, Pieter and Rain had both worked for alternative trade organisations (NGO's/NPO's) where funding was a constant crisis.
+So we vowed that our number 1 aim would be to create a SUSTAINABLE Fair Trade Enterprise. p>

 There is a fine line between maximising profits and working for a sustainable profit - because if you dont make any profit at all, you cannot stay in business.